-Using visualizations facilitates accurate analysis and avoids user confusion.
-By using data visualization tools, you can create a wide variety of charts and diagrams to display your figures and other information.
+Visualizations facilitate accurate analyses and help teams avoid confusion.
+By leveraging data visualization tools, finance teams can create a wide variety of charts and diagrams to display their figures and other information more intelligently.

-Visualization software is an application that helps you transform raw data into formats you can easily understand.
-Today, there are many different types of data visualization software available, providing visual representations of statistical data in the form of charts, infographics, videos, etc. Out of all these software, Toucan is the highest rated on G2.
-This is due to a user-first design and ease of use while meaning all the functionalities that every other solution can offer.
+Data Visualization Software, in short, helps you transform raw data into easily-understandable formats.
+There are many different types of data visualization software available today providing visual representations of statistical data in the form of charts, infographics, videos, etc.

 All data visualization isn’t created equal.
-When done well, it makes complex concepts easier to comprehend.
-When done poorly, data visualizations can actually confuse your audience or misrepresent your data.
+When done well, it makes complex concepts easier to understand.
+When done poorly, data visualizations actually just confuse your audience more or even entirely misrepresent your data.

-The following tips can help finance leaders improve their analytics efforts and communication by using data visualization:
+Here are some tips for finance leaders looking to improve their analytics efforts and communication:

 - Invest in the right tech.